 Where to Stay in Saugerties New York

 Saugerties is a small town.
 There are a few chain hotels nearby but we absolutely adored our Air BnB in the heart of its quaint downtown area.
 Another option we happened upon was the Diamond Mills Hotel.
+(There are tons of Air BnBs to love in the area.
+We recommend giving them a look!)

 Even if you don’t stay there there’s quite a view!
 (Read on for more on that.)
 There’s also just a couple rooms at the Saugerties Lighthouse for those looking for more of a remote, unique, B&B feeling option.
 (Check out our trip to the Outer Banks in North Carolina for more cool lighthouse information.)